News and views from integrity organisations in the Pacific and Australasia

 Ngā mihi nui kia koutou katoa, warm greetings to you all.

-And welcome to this edition of Waka Tangata.
+And welcome to the first edition of Waka Tangata.

 Ngā mihi, kind regards